Leaders are used to addressing life’s challenges.

-I’ve talked before about the many life transitions we all go through and how I help my clients prepare for and successfully navigate them.
+I’ve talked before about the many life transitions we all go through and how we help clients prepare for and successfully navigate them.

-This week, I look at the hardest of them all, yet the one most often left to chance.
+This week, we look at the hardest of them all, yet the one most often left to chance.

 Our own death.

-In my last blog I discussed the process for deciding whether or not to pass on a family estate.
+In a recent blog we discussed the process for deciding whether or not to pass on a family estate.

-Because most of my clients want help to not only grow and preserve their wealth...
+Because most our clients want help to not only grow and preserve their wealth...